 \subsection{OMs, COMs, and AMPs}

-We recall the basic notions and results from the theory of oriented matroids (OMs), of complexes of oriented matroids (COMs), and of ample sets (AMPs).
-We follow the book \cite{BjLVStWhZi} for OMs, the paper \cite{BaChKn} for COMs, and the papers \cite{BaChDrKo,La} for AMPs.
+We recall the basic notions and results from the theory of oriented matroids (OMs), complexes of oriented matroids (COMs), and ample set systems (AMPs).
+We follow \cite{BjLVStWhZi} for OMs, \cite{BaChKn} for COMs, and \cite{BaChDrKo,La} for AMPs.